MetalES/Project-Zelda/README.md

 This game is being made using the Solarus engine*

 The game is currently in version 0.15
-Currently working on : Enemies
+Currently working on : Menus

 To run: Windows: execute "solarus.exe" Linux: download executable or compile source available at http://www.solarus-games.org         Mac: download executable or compile source available at http://www.solarus-games.org
 Solarus is Christopho's A-RPG Engine that was originally made for Mystery of Solarus DX written in C++ that interprete LUA code for running user quest(s) (https://github.com/christopho).